San Siro: Potential replacement

-Milan and Internazionale announced their intention in June 2019 to build a new stadium to replace the San Siro.
+In June 2019, Milan and Internazionale announced their intention to build a new stadium to replace the San Siro.
 The new 60,000 capacity stadium, which would be constructed next to the San Siro, was initially anticipated to cost US$800 million and be ready for the 2022–23 season, although this did not come to pass.

-Giuseppe Sala, the current Mayor of Milan, and the comune of Milan asked for time and stressed that the San Siro would be kept until at least the 2026 Winter Olympics and Winter Paralympics to be held in Milan and Cortina d'Ampezzo.
+Giuseppe Sala, the current Mayor of Milan, and the comune of Milan asked for time, and stressed that the San Siro would be kept until at least the 2026 Winter Olympics and Winter Paralympics to be held in Milan and Cortina d'Ampezzo.
 The proposed project was also met with some skepticism and opposition by several fans of both teams.

-On 26 September 2019, Milan and Internazionale released two potential designs for the new stadium next to the original ground, tentatively named the Nuovo Stadio Milano, designed by Populous and MANICA, respectively.
+In September 2019, Milan and Internazionale released two potential designs for the new stadium next to the original ground, tentatively named the Nuovo Stadio Milano, designed by Populous and MANICA, respectively.
 On 22 May 2020, Italy's heritage authority raised no objections to demolish the San Siro.
 On 21 December 2021, the Populous project was chosen.
 Despite the previous decision, given the historic relevance of architecture solutions in public buildings for the realization of the second ring in 1955, being the stadium owned by the City Council and according to the Italian law the Ministry of Cultural Heritage and Activities stated that the San Siro stadium could not be demolished after 70 years from its construction.

-The City Council of Milan attempted to revert this decision in court appeal but failing to pursue the aim due to refusal of the appeal itself.
-The due date is set to be on 10th November 2025, after that the stadium will be constrained and the City Council must preserve the whole building.
+The City Council of Milan attempted to revert this decision in court appeal but failed to pursue the aim due to refusal of the appeal itself.
+The due date was set to be on 10 November 2025, after which the stadium would be constrained and the City Council must preserve the whole building.
 To comply with this rule, several projects were presented in parallel to refurbish and modernise the San Siro.

 Aceti proposed the reconversion of the third ring through the replacement of the concrete stand with an iconic panoramic walk with restaurants, rooms and playgrounds.
-The JMA Architecture Studio proposed a complete removal of the third ring - the newer and not subjected by public interest and relevance - with the realization of a new covering and VIP boxes between the two older stands, plus extra VIP seats closer to the pitch.
-The third project was unveiled by Arco Associati & Giulio Fenyves with the complete preservation of the building but at the same time realizing VIP boxes between the first and second rings, being renamend as "the fourth ring".
-The project presented also the realization of a wide commercial and fanzone area surrounding the whole stadium with food&beverage shops, stores and commercial and corporate offices, also for both football clubs, thus constituting a sort of gate - or "foyer" to recall the theatre-inspired nickname of the stadium from La Scala theater.
+The JMA Architecture Studio proposed a complete removal of the third ring – the newest and not subject to public interest and relevance – with the realization of a new covering and VIP boxes between the two older stands, plus extra VIP seats closer to the pitch.

+The third project was unveiled by Arco Associati & Giulio Fenyves with the complete preservation of the building but at the same time realizing VIP boxes between the first and second rings, being renamed as "the fourth ring".
+The project presented also the realization of a wide commercial and fanzone area surrounding the whole stadium with food & beverage shops, stores and commercial and corporate offices, also for both football clubs, thus constituting a sort of gate - or "foyer" to recall the theatre-inspired nickname of the stadium from La Scala theater.